-You can ask for copies of information that we hold about you or a pupil (for whom you have parental responsibility).
+You can ask for copies of information that we hold about you or a pupil (who you have parental responsibility for).
 This Subject Access Request process is set out separately.
 You need to fill out the form, and you may need to provide identification evidence for us to process the request.

-We have to provide the information within a month, but this can be extended if, for example, the school was closed for holidays.
-The maximum extension is up to two months.
+We have to provide the information within a month, but this can be extended if the request is complicated or the data cannot be accessed.

-When we receive a request we may ask you to be more specific about the information that you require.
+When we receive a request, we may ask you to be more specific about the information that you require.
 This is to refine any queries to make sure you access what you need, rather than sometimes getting a lot of information that may not be relevant to your query.

-In some cases we cannot share all information we hold on file if there are contractual, legal or regulatory reasons.
+In some cases, we cannot share all information we hold on file if there are contractual, legal or regulatory reasons.